-For one, can you imagine how much more difficult it would be to break up with a person if you were sexually intimate and living with him or her?
-Therefore, couples who are shacking up often stay together not because they have blissful relationships, but because they're already become to attached that they don't want to start over.
-They often drag the issues into marriage, and this sometimes leads to divorce.
-If a relationship needs to end, it's much easier to let go of a person if you aren't sleeping together, and if you don't need a moving company to assist in the breakup!
+For one, imagine how much more difficult it would be to break up with a person if you were sexually intimate and living with him or her.
+Therefore, couples who are cohabiting often stay together not because they have blissful relationships, but because they’ve become so attached that they don’t want to start over.
+They often drag issues into marriage, and this sometimes leads to divorce.
+If a relationship needs to end, it’s much easier to let go of a person if you aren’t sleeping together, and if you don’t need a moving company to assist in the breakup!

-Another reason is that cohabiting couples are usually sexually active,cohabiting couples are usually sexually active, and according to the journal Adolescent & Family Health, “those who have premarital sex are more likely to have extramarital sex (affairs)—and extramarital sex contributes to many divorces.”
+Another reason is that cohabiting couples are usually sexually active, and according to the journal Adolescent & Family Health, “those who have premarital sex are more likely to have extramarital sex (affairs)—and extramarital sex contributes to many divorces.”

 However, since I would imagine that most cohabiting couples remain faithful in marriage, the infidelity link can account for only some of the increased divorce rate.
 Even when the couple remain faithful, cohabiting undermines commitment, since it is assumed that if one person finds enough faults in the other, he is free to leave.
 However, successful marriages are not the result of a lack of annoying qualities in the other; they are the result of choosing to love and forgive the other daily, with all his or her imperfections.
 It is the ability to sacrifice that holds marriages together, not the absence of nuisances.
 Couples who refuse to cohabit before marriage and refuse to engage in premarital sex seem to have a better understanding of the notion of sacrifice than couples who give in.